-This vest was made in the 1930s by Red Head Brand and was sold by the R.S.
-Elliott Arms Co. of Kansas City, MO.
-This style has come to be known as a half-moon hunting vest, after its pass through pocket.
+This vest was made in the 1930s by Red Head Brand, a high end maker of hunting and outdoorsman’s garments.
+This style has come to be known as a half-moon hunting vest, after the shape of its pass through pockets into the game pouch.
 Period advertisements generally referred to this style as a sleeveless jacket rather than as a vest.
-This one has pleated, flapped patch pockets on the front and back, as well as two patch pockets on the lining.
-The half-moons pass through to the roomy internal game pocket, which closes with a button.
+This one has pleated, flapped patch pockets on the front, as well as two patch pockets on the lining.
+There is a roomy breast pocket, just the right size for a pack of cigarettes, The half-moons pass through to the roomy internal game pocket, which closes with a button.

 Chest (pit to pit): 22-1/2″ (doubled = 45″)